-- The college does not have any choice other than WBSEB for electric supply.
-The college also has 1 ecofriendly generator for the supply of emergency electricity to save our ecosystem. - The college is planning for introduction of SOLAR PANNELS. - + The college is using LED lights but not as much as expected. - College ensures that all electronic and electrical equipment, such as computers, are switched off when not in use and is generally configured in power saving mode when such option is available - The college tries to put the main switch off when there is no need of electricity.
+- The college also has 1 ecofriendly generator for the supply of emergency electricity to save our ecosystem. - ThecollegeisplanningforintroductionofSOLARPANNELs. - 4 Thecollegeisusing LEDlights as expected. - College ensures that all electronic and electrical equipment, such as computers, are switchedoffwhennotinuseandis generallyconfiguredinpowersavingmodewhensuch option is available - 4 Thecollege tries to put themain switch off when there is no need of electricity.